collective/volto-hydra/README.md

 It should not be used in production.

 Why does it matter?
-- If you **don't currently know Volto or Plone**:
+- If you **want a Headless CMS**:
-   - You get the best editor UX for a headless CMS with a lower dev learning curve by letting you use a frontend framework you already know
+   - You get the best editor UX for a headless CMS with inplace editing like Volto with the bonus of being open source
+- If you **are new to Volto**:
+   - You get a lower learning curve if you already know a frontend framework
 - If you **already use Volto**:
    - you can develop frontends with faster load times and less risky Volto upgrades with no downgrade in editor UX
-- If you are **already using plone headless**:
+- If you are **already using Plone Headless**:
    - this will improve the editor UX with just a few lines of code

 Why Hydra?